aregic/bukkit-groovy/README.md

 Event handler functions that don't return void are unsupported, so it's a good practice anyway - for this plugin it's a necessity.

+### Don't put a folder among the scripts that's name ends with '.groovy'

+Due to a weird java bug I cannot filter out folders from the list of paths to be loaded by groovy, but only ones that ends with '.groovy' will be loaded, so if you put a folder like `something.groovy` inside the plugin will try to execute it as a script - probably won't work.